-The single stair core is separated from the common area by Georgian wire glass partitions and there were 2 permanent vents at the head.
-The common area between the apartments and the stair core was provided what appears to be an automatically opening vent (AOV) on levels 1-7l.
+The common area between the apartments and stair core was provided with what appears to be an automatically opening vent (AOV) on levels 1-7.
 Smoke detectors were in the common area and are presumed to activate the ventilation.
 The travel distance from flat door to stairwell was also restricted below 7.5m which would be in accordance with the design guidance.

 No ventilation has been provided to the apartment lobby at ground floor level, ventilation would be achieved by opening the main entrance door in the event of a fire.
+The final escape is via a dedicated escape route at the rear of the building.